 Mistrials can be detrimental or beneficial to a case, for either the prosecution and defense.
 The best way to avoid one is to enlist the help of an experienced criminal defense lawyer in Pennsylvania.
 An attorney will ensure a defendant’s rights are upheld in court, that the proceedings are fair, and they will work hard to give the defendant the best chance of a successful outcome.

 If you have been charged with a crime, do not attempt to represent yourself in the courtroom.
 There are many situations that can arise, including mistrials, that only a qualified attorney will be familiar with and know how to manage.
-When you need a strong legal defense, contact van der Veen, Hartshorn and Levin at (215) 486-0123 to schedule your free consultation.
+When you need a strong legal defense, contact van der Veen, Hartshorn, Levin & Lindheim at (215) 486-0123 to schedule your free consultation.